Welcome to Stockholm Class!

 Mathematics

-In Year 4 we are teaching for mastery in our maths lessons.
-Through carefully planned teaching and the support of a 'Power Maths' scheme we enable all children to access the maths curriculum at their level and open up opportunities for all children to work within a mastery approach.
+In Year 3 and 4 we are teaching mastery in our maths lessons.
+Through carefully planned teaching and the support of Oak Academy, which is underpinned by the NCETM, we enable all children to access the maths curriculum at their level and open up opportunities for all children to work within a mastery approach.

 As a teaching team across phase and with teaching assistants, we work closely to plan, assess and evaluate each lesson to ensure the needs of every child are met.
 Additional time can be given in the afternoons or mornings if a child has struggled with a concept or we feel they need some pre learning to aid them in their understanding.

-The children also have access to TTrockstars and Numbots to support their Maths progression through app and online resources.
+TT Rockstars: This is an online multiplication recall program.
+The children also have access to TTrockstars to support their Maths progression through app and online resources.

 Science